The 9 most dangerous foods for dogs

 - Treatment: Call your vet, cool the dog off any way possible.
-Induce vomiting (unless vet says otherwise) if ingested within one hour.
+Induce vomiting (unless the vet says otherwise) if ingested within one hour.

 - Symptoms: Vomiting, diarrhea, tremors, seizures, elevated body temperature

-- Treatment: Call your vet quickly as this is one that can get bad fast.
+- Treatment: Call your vet quickly, as this is one that can get bad fast.
 Keep the dog cooled and hydrated.

 - In large amounts, candy licorice can cause adrenal gland issues as well as muscle damage for your dog.
-Glycyrrhizin is the culprit here and too much of it can cause decreased blood pressure, decreased potassium levels, and for dogs on blood thinners can also increase the risk of bleeding
+Glycyrrhizin is the culprit here, and too much of it can cause decreased blood pressure, decreased potassium levels, and for dogs on blood thinners can also increase the risk of bleeding.

 - Symptoms: Vomiting, diarrhea, lethargy